iranzo/blogpost/ztp.md

 #### AgentClusterInstall

 This is one of the most important elements to define, the first thing is to decide which kind of deployment you need to do.
-If it's SNO vs Multi-Node is really important here so let's focus in both cases
+If it's SNO versus Multi-Node is really important here so let's focus in both cases

 #### SNO Cluster Definition

 For Single-Node OpenShift we need to specify the next values:

-- `spec.provisionRequirements.controlPlaneAgents`: Set to 1, this means that we just want a ControlPlane based on 1 Master node. -`spec.imageSetRef`: This will reference the ClusterImageSet created in previous steps, so ensure that those are related between them using the name.
+- `spec.provisionRequirements.controlPlaneAgents`: Set to `1`, this means that we just want a ControlPlane based on 1 Master node.
+- `spec.imageSetRef`: This will reference the `ClusterImageSet` created in previous steps, so ensure that those are related between them using the name.
 - `spec.clusterDeploymentRef.name`: This represents the name of our ClusterDeployment, which will be created in the next step, so just catch the name and reflect it here.
 - `spec.networking.clusterNetwork` and `spec.networking.serviceNetwork` are references to internal communication, so ensure that there is no overlap between them.
-- `spec.networking.machineNetwork.cidr`: Represents the network range for external communication, so ensure you use the same range as your node will use to communicate with outside.
+- `spec.networking.machineNetwork.cidr`: Represents the network range for external communication, so make sure same range as your node will use to communicate with outside is used.

-NOTE: We DON'T need the API and Ingress VIP for this kind of cluster, Assisted Service will figure it out using the `spec.networking.machineNetwork.cidr` element in the CR.
+**NOTE**: We **DON'T** need the API and Ingress VIP for this kind of cluster, Assisted Service will figure it out using the `spec.networking.machineNetwork.cidr` element in the CR.

-This is a sample as how should look like on a IPv6 environment
+This is a sample as how it should look like on a IPv6 environment

 ```yaml
 apiVersion: extensions.hive.openshift.io/v1beta1